-Open to primarily students enrolling from high school to RVCC.
-Select transfer applicants will also be considered.
-Admission is competitive and involves a separate application process that consists of an interview, recommendations, and the submission of a high school transcript and SAT scores.
-Students should have at least a 3.5 GPA and be in the top 20% of their high school class.
-Students who don't meet either the GPA or class rank criteria may be considered if they have a SAT score of 1100 (or higher) or an aggregate ACT score of 26 (or higher) or are highly recommended by their high school counselor.
-Those selected for admission will become part of a community of highly motivated students who collectively pursue a 2-year curriculum of honors courses.
-Honors College students will also be invited to partake in co-curricular, leadership, and cultural enrichment activities.
-Being a member of the Honors College can enhance a student's chances of transferring to a selective four-year college or university.
+Open to primarily first-time students enrolling at RVCC.
+Eligible transfer applicants, including current RVCC students, will also be considered.
+Admission is competitive and involves a separate application process that includes the submission of recommendation letters, high school transcripts, SAT/ACT scores (if taken) and an interview.
+Students should have at least a 3.5 (unweighted) GPA and/or be in the top 20% of their high school class.
+Students who don't meet either the GPA or class rank criteria may be considered if they have a SAT score of 1100 (or higher) or an aggregate ACT score of 26 (or higher), strong extra-curricular, volunteer and/or leadership engagement, or are highly recommended by their high school counselor.
+Those selected for admission will become part of a community of highly motivated students in pursuit of their associate's degrees.
+Honors College students will also be invited to partake in co-curricular, leadership, and cultural enrichment activities, including possible trips to Philadelphia, New York & Washington DC.
+Being a member of the Honors College can enhance a student's chances of transferring to a highly selective four-year college or university.